apache/cordova-docs/docs/phonegap/network/network.isReachable.md

 This is a fast way to determine the device's network connection state, type of connection, and whether a specific domain is online.

-`network.isReachable` is an asynchronous function that returns the network state through the callback function.
+Since `network.isReachable` is an asynchronous function, the network state is returned using a callback function.

 Quick Example
 -------------